Skip to main content

 (you configure) (config stored) (agent executes)

-1. You configure an agent in Studio (model, system prompt, tools, memory, etc.)
+1. You configure an agent in Studio (model, system prompt, tools, memory, and the rest).

-3. When a user sends a message, the Runtime fetches the agent config from the Registry
+3. When a user sends a message, the Runtime loads that config and runs the assistant.

 How Studio fits in

-Think of Studio as where you design and operate agents, and the Runtime as where they come to life.
-Both are part of the same product story—you stay in Studio for the full workflow; the Runtime is the engine behind it.
+Think of Studio as where you design and operate agents, and the Runtime as where they come to life when someone actually talks to them.
+InsightHub sits alongside Studio for teams that work mainly from documents rather than only from pre-built channel integrations.
 Studio is your home for:

-• Designing agents — everything you set in the UI becomes runtime-ready configuration in the Registry (model, prompts, tools, memory, channels, and more).
+• Designing agents — what you set in the UI becomes the configuration the Runtime executes.

-• Workspace operations — models, MCP servers, embeddings, sentinels, and workspace boundaries, in one place.
+• Workspace operations — models, integrations, embeddings, sentinels, and boundaries in one place.

-The Runtime carries the load for a live conversation: it loads config from the Registry, calls the LLM, runs tools and memory, and streams replies.
-When you use Try Me, Studio is your console—the chat itself is powered by the Runtime, so what you see is what end users get under the same stack.
+When you use Try Me, Studio is your console; the conversation itself is powered by the Runtime, so what you see matches what end users get on the same stack.

-You rarely need to call the Runtime, Registry, or Twyd APIs by hand; Studio talks to them for you.
+You rarely need to call the Runtime or Registry APIs by hand; Studio talks to them for you.
 When something misbehaves, it helps to know which layer owns what so you know where to look next.

 Next steps